Kenmore Elite CSV Max DS4095 Review

 Hardwood Performance

 Our hardwood floor test is just as difficult as our carpet tests and is similarly structured.
-We spread 1.5 cups each of Cheerios, rice, and sand over a 27-squared foot test area.
+We spread 1.5 cups total of Cheerios, rice, and sand over a 27-squared foot test area.
 We give each vacuum just 24 seconds to suck up as much material as possible.
-On this test on hard floors, the Kenmore Elite outperformed all other vacuums at the budget price tier.

 Cleaning Performance